loighic/loighic.github.io/_pages/macro/pt1/trade.md

 That is, the United States gives 20 bushels of corn to Saudi Arabia in exchange for 20 barrels of oil.
 The result is in table 4.
 Of course, the United States will end up with less corn (and more oil) and Saudi Arabia will end up with less oil (and more corn).

-After making this particular trade, however, both countries are better off because they now have a combination of oil and corn that they couldn't achieve on their own.
+After making this
+particular trade, however, both countries are better off because they now have a combination of oil and corn that they couldn't achieve on their own.
 In other words, both have a combination of these goods that is outside (i.e., to the right of) their production possibilities frontier.
 (See figure 2 for Saudi Arabia.)
-This is an important result because it shows that trading can make both countries better off than they otherwise would be.
+This is an important result because it shows that trading can make *both* countries better off.

 <table class="styled-table">
 <thead>